-- According to the BLS, in 2019, civil engineers earned a median salary of around $87,060 annually, which is approximately $41.86 hourly.
-The BLS also looked at the projected job growth between 2019 and 2029, which is about 2%, or 5,500 new openings.
+- According to the BLS, in 2023, civil engineers earned a median salary of around $88,050 annually, which is approximately $42.33 per hour.
+The BLS also looked at the projected job growth between 2020 and 2030, which is about 7 percent, or roughly as fast for all occupations.

 A common question among prospective architecture students is, “is architecture harder than engineering?”
 Rather than thinking of one subject as being harder than the other, the reality is that both are complex roles that have a demand for similar skill sets but in different capacities.

 As a student of architecture, you’ll take a lot of the same courses as engineers.
-But rather than being down on the ground carrying out the work, you’ll be more involved in directing the project and the engineers working on it; imagine the composer who directs the many instruments of an orchestra.
+But rather than being down on the ground carrying out the work, you’ll be more involved in directing the project and the engineers working on it.
+Imagine the composer who directs the many instruments of an orchestra.
 You’ll need to be adept in problem-solving, with strong creative and critical thinking skills; the role of an architect is very much a combination of art and science.

-The civil engineer, on the other hand, is more technically focused.
+A civil engineer, on the other hand, is more technically focused.
 As opposed to being a combination of an artist and scientist, an engineer requires a strong technical and scientific background and skill set.
 And while an architect is usually the director of such projects, a civil engineer will also often take the lead.
 Particularly for projects that concern public infrastructure, civil engineers will often run the project in addition to contributing to the work, with no architect consulted whatsoever.

 What’s more, you may need to gain experience in the role before you can work independently.
 For example, if you’re pursuing a career in civil engineering, then your first role after graduation could be as a civil engineering technician.
 These professionals work for a number of years under supervision by a qualified civil engineer.
 This can be a good way to get experience while being paid before gaining the confidence and experience you’ll need to run large-scale projects.